 Reduced Earning Capacity

 If you have returned to work but were forced to take on reduced tasks or a lower-paying position, you could be entitled to damages for the reduced earnings.
 While you might still be working and receiving income, it isn’t as much as you used to make.
-Our lawyers can provide pay stubs and financial statements to show the difference between your old wages and your current wages and include that as part of your lost wages claim.
+Our lawyers can provide pay stubs and financial statements to show the difference between your former wages and your current wages and include that as part of your lost wages claim.

 Future Lost Wages